 Since receiving an influx of newcomers to the Portland Metro area, the city has ramped up its efforts to create a more sustainable future with several ambitious initiatives, including the Climate Action Plan in 2015 and the 2035 Comprehensive Plan.
 In the city’s Climate Action Plan, leadership put forth a goal to cut carbon emissions by 40 percent by 2030 and ramp this up to 80 percent by 2050.
 Later, the goal was changed to achieve 100 percent clean energy by 2050.

 Portland isn’t alone in its ambitious goals.
-Big companies such as Nike, Hewlett Packard, Google and Microsoft have also voiced their support and promised to help lead the effort in Oregon.
+Big companies such as Nike, Hewlett Packard, Google, and Microsoft have also voiced their support and promised to help lead the effort in Oregon.
 With the support of local governments, businesses and the community, Portland is paving the way towards a green future.

 With its many sustainable businesses and pleasant, year-round biking weather, it’s easy to embrace a sustainable lifestyle in Charleston, S.C.
 The charming, coastal city has long displayed a strong commitment to sustainability and conservation, perhaps most notably through its wildlife conservation efforts.

-In addition to the SC Coastal Conservation League and several smaller conservation groups, Charleston is the host city for the Southeastern Wildlife Exposition (SEWE), a three-day event which celebrates wildlife and conservation efforts.
+In addition to the SC Coastal Conservation League and several smaller conservation groups, Charleston is the host city for the Southeastern Wildlife Exposition (SEWE), a three-day event that celebrates wildlife and conservation efforts.
 There are also conservation organizations dedicated to preserving birds of prey, bees, turtles and other native species found in the Lowcountry.

-Whether you’re passionate about equal access to safe drinking water, keeping Charleston’s pristine beaches clean or educating others through wildlife programs, you’ll no doubt find a diverse group in Charleston who share your passions and commitment.
+Whether you’re passionate about equal access to safe drinking water, keeping Charleston’s pristine beaches clean or educating others through wildlife programs, you’ll no doubt find a diverse group in Charleston who shares your passions and commitment.

 Atlanta’s strong conservation efforts may come as a surprise, but this lively Southern city has been showing a strong commitment to sustainable developments in recent years.
 “The City in the Forest” has made significant progress in energy conservation with the Atlanta Better Business Challenge and the Atlanta Climate Action Plan.